 There were 174 players aged 3 through 15 that first year, 1974, coming from 13 states and Canada.
-Nan’s good friend Marilynn Smith, a Co-Founder of the Ladies PGA and the LPGA Teaching Division, and former LPGA Tour player, attended the tournament, giving a golf clinic and talking and playing with the contestants.
+Nan’s good friend, the late Marilynn Smith, a Co-Founder of the Ladies PGA and the LPGA Teaching Division, and former LPGA Tour player, attended the tournament, giving a golf clinic and talking and playing with the contestants.

 Pepsi Little People’s is one of the largest junior golf tournaments in the World, and is the oldest continuous running event with a 3-5 year-old division.
 The age limit was increased to 17 in 1986, to 19 in 2007, to 21 in 2008 and to 22 in 2013 and 2014.
 The Collegiate Division was dropped for the 2015 event but the 16-17 age division was increased to include 18 year olds.